 - Investigators on NIH/PHS-funded projects.
-Each Investigator (including senior/key personnel) on projects funded by or proposed to NIH or other Public Health Service (PHS)-affiliated agencies must complete training in the College's conflict of interest policy.
-For Investigators of current or pending NIH grants as of July 23, 2012, this training will consist of a mandatory workshop to be scheduled by the Office for External Grants no later than August 24, 2012, covering institutional policies, Investigator responsibilities under that policy, and the federal regulations that mandate the policy. - New or previously unfunded Investigators.
-New and/or previously unfunded Investigators who notify the Office for External Grants of their intent to submit a research proposal to NIH or another PHS-affiliated agency after August 24, 2012 will be required to complete training (and make the disclosures described above) prior to submission of their proposal.
+Each investigator (including senior/key personnel) on projects funded by or proposed to NIH or other Public Health Service (PHS)-affiliated agencies must complete training in the College's conflict of interest policy.
+For investigators of current or pending NIH grants as of 23 July 2012, this training will consist of a mandatory workshop to be scheduled by the Office for External Grants no later than 24 August 2012, covering institutional policies, investigator responsibilities under that policy, and the federal regulations that mandate the policy. - New or previously unfunded Investigators.
+New and/or previously unfunded investigators who notify the Office for External Grants of their intent to submit a research proposal to NIH or another PHS-affiliated agency after 24 August 2012 will be required to complete training (and make the disclosures described above) prior to submission of their proposal.
 This training will consist of a scheduled meeting with an assigned member of OEG staff and the RIO. - Investigators on non-NIH/PHS projects.
-For Investigators sponsored by or seeking funding from NSF and/or other federal agencies, as well as any Investigators initiating research sponsored by a private, for-profit entity, the above training activities are optional but strongly recommended.
+For investigators sponsored by or seeking funding from NSF and/or other federal agencies, as well as any Investigators initiating research sponsored by a private, for-profit entity, the above training activities are optional but strongly recommended. - Repeat training.
+Group training of active NIH/PHS-funded investigators, consisting of the mandatory workshop, will be repeated (i) every four years and (ii) on any occasion when Bates College revises its financial conflict of interest policies and procedures in any manner that affects the requirements of investigators.

-&lt;sup>1 Such sanctions may include, but are not limited to, any one or more of the following: Letter of admonition; temporary suspension of access to active research funding, either for a fixed term or pending completion of a remediation plan; temporary suspension of rights to apply for internal and external research funding as a PI, either for a fixed term or pending completion of re-training and remediation; investigation and mitigation of possible research bias resulting from improperly disclosed Significant Financial Interests, and reporting of corrective action to the relevant funding agency/ies; inquiry into possible research misconduct in accordance with the College's policies and procedures; non-renewal of appointment, as per the terms and procedures outlined in the Faculty Handbook; involuntary termination of employment, as per the terms and procedures outlined in the Faculty Handbook.
+1 Such sanctions may include, but are not limited to, any one or more of the following: letter of admonition; temporary suspension of access to active research funding, either for a fixed term or pending completion of a remediation plan; temporary suspension of rights to apply for internal and external research funding as a PI, either for a fixed term or pending completion of re-training and remediation; investigation and mitigation of possible research bias resulting from improperly disclosed Significant Financial Interests, and reporting of corrective action to the relevant funding agency/ies; inquiry into possible research misconduct in accordance with the College's policies and procedures; non-renewal of appointment, as per the terms and procedures outlined in the Faculty Handbook; involuntary termination of employment, as per the terms and procedures outlined in the Faculty Handbook.
 This passage shall not be construed to contradict or supersede any disciplinary policies and procedures detailed elsewhere in the Faculty Handbook.
-(W3146024.6)